Cuisine of Wisconsin

-The cuisine of Wisconsin is a type of Midwestern cuisine found throughout the state of Wisconsin in the United States of America.
+The cuisine of Wisconsin is a type of Midwestern cuisine found throughout the state of Wisconsin in the United States.
 Known as "America's Dairyland", Wisconsin is famous for its cheese as well as other dairy products, such as cheese curds and frozen custard.
 Other notable foods common to the region include bratwursts, beer, brandy Old Fashioned cocktails, butter burgers, fish fries and fish boils, cranberries, and booyah stew.